BorgwardtLab/proteinshake/docs/readthedocs/source/notes/submission.rst

 Leaderboard Submission
 ======================

-If you would like to publish your results on the ProteinShake tasks you can open a pull request in the `GitHub repository <https://github.com/BorgwardtLab/proteinshake>`_.
+If you would like to publish your results on the `ProteinShake Leaderboard <https://borgwardtlab.github.io/proteinshake/#leaderboard>`_ you can open a pull request in the `GitHub repository <https://github.com/BorgwardtLab/proteinshake>`_.

 Please add your results to the corresponding JSON file in the :code:`leaderboard` folder, following the template of other submissions.
 Results should be provided to the third decimal, preferrably on all data splits.